FoghornTherapeutics/FHT-ATACseq-pipeline/QC_example_with_outlier.md

 In this example, we compare some samples from random data with 2 cell lines, treated at 24h and at 72h.

-The first outputs from the package multiqc gives the insert size, the deduplication statistitics.
+The first outputs from the package multiqc gives the insert size and the deduplication stats.
 Overall, it has the classical ATAC-seq pattern (nucleosome free peak, dinucleosome peak, trinucleosome peak, etc.)
 However, the sample B4 has its nucleosome free peak counts lower than +1 nucleosome counts.

 <img src="images/output_results/multiqc_outlier.JPG" alt="image" style="width:600px;height:auto;">